Lasoloz/solidjs-modal-context/README.md

 ## Output forwarding

-Right now, the library is quite restrictive.
-This allows you always to get what you expect.
+The library is quite restrictive by design.
+This allows you to always get what you expect.
 For example, if a modal has a given output type, new modals opened from that modal must also have the same output type.